Rose-njeru/Credit-Card-Churn-Analysis/README.md

 # Credit-Card-Churn-Analysis
-Analysing  bank credit card data and predict which group of customers are more likely to get churned so that we can target them to provide better services and turn customers' decisions in the opposite direction using MySQL
+Analysing  bank credit card data and predict which group of customers are more likely to get churned so that we can target them to provide better services and turn customers' decisions in the opposite direction using MySQL and Tableau

+Credit cards play an essential role in the banking world.
+As customers, we might scratch credit cards with the best offers and financial security.

 ## Data Description
 The table consists of 18 columns and 10127 rows